OniDaito/S9Lab/_posts/2011-09-09-Forefist-punch.markdown

 title: Forefist Punch
 ---

 I've caught up with a friend of mine over at [FiniteAttentionSpan](http://finiteattentionspan.wordpress.com/) and the subject of Taekwondo came up.
 There are some quite evocative images and lessons learnt there, that can be applied to other situations in life.
 I trained for about 6 years and it's been a rocky ride.
-Now I'm older, I look at the lessons learnt, the tenets and even my black belt thesis with differnet eyes.
+Now I'm older, I look at the lessons learnt, the tenets and even my black belt thesis with different eyes.

 I've been thinking about the concept of [flow](http://en.wikipedia.org/wiki/Flow_(psychology) in programming and my general practice of computer science, graphics and art.
 When I trained in Taekwondo it took me at least 3 to 4 years before I had my first flow moment.
 I remember to this day, breaking two pieces of wood with a jumping reverse side kick.
 Its a cool move when done right and there was no *effort* or rather, no *forcing* of effort.